-The landscape is so breathtaking that the island is among the top choice for newlyweds; the top things to do in Paros for honeymooners are not only romantic but extremely entertaining as well!
-That can be also said about the island’s golden coast; follow a guide to Paros’ beaches and make the fondest of memories while swimming in the deep blue sea of the Aegean, an activity one must indulge in at least once in their lifetime!
+The landscape is so breathtaking that the island is among the top choice for newlyweds; the things to do on a Paros honeymoon are not only romantic but extremely entertaining as well!
+That can also be said about the island’s golden coast; follow a guide to Paros’ beaches and make the fondest of memories while swimming in the deep blue Aegean sea, an activity one must indulge in at least once in their lifetime!

 Incredibly underrated but striking nonetheless, the island of Chios is located in the Central Aegean and is the fifth-largest island in Greece.
-While the island itself often gets overshadowed by the more advertised Greek islands, its local products have made a name for themselves worldwide.
+While the island itself often gets overshadowed by the more advertised Greek islands, its local products have made a name for themselves all across the world.
 The main exportable goods are the famous Chian mastic, olive oil, figs, and wine.

 Last but definitely not least comes the underdog of the Greek islands, Sifnos.
 From mountain trails and sunsets behind hills to beautiful beaches and eerie rocks, in Sifnos, you’ll find everything you’re looking for, plus plenty more.
-Discover Sifnos, the ultimate family-friendly Cycladic destination and book your family trip to Greece that will help you erase 2020 from your memory -we’re all trying to!
+Discover Sifnos, the ultimate family-friendly Cycladic destination and book your family holidays that will help you erase 2020 from your memory -we’re all trying to!

 A sculpture of Aphrodite - credits: markara/Shutterstock.com

-Yes, feta cheese and olive oil are a big hit, but Greece’s most exportable goods are, hands down, its culture and history.
+Yes, feta cheese and olive oil are a big hit, but Greece’s most exportable goods, hands down, are its culture and history.
 We have loads.
 Buckets.
 Plenty.
-So much so that trying to fit everything you need to know in a blog post feels daunting, if not impossible.
+So much, that trying to fit everything you need to know in a blog post feels daunting, if not impossible.

 With a history that goes back thousands of years, the local traditions are so deeply rooted that they have come to feel directly integrated with the country’s identity.
 And we’re not only talking about our glorious ancient past, no, but Greece also has a plethora of customs and traditions that are very much still present in the locals’ day-to-day lives.